-This Fancy Schmancy Filet Mignon is a winner for Valentine’ Day, Anniversaries, and Birthdays.
-Looks super fancy but really it’s not that difficult to make!
+This Fancy Filet Mignon recipe is a winner for Valentine’s Day, anniversaries, or birthdays.
+Looks super fancy, but it’s actually simple to make!

 - Let the filets rest out of the refrigerator for 30-40 minutes prior to grilling (helps keep the meat tender...if you apply heat to chilled meat it shocks it & causes it to toughen up).

 - In the mean time, mix together all the dry rub ingredients.
 It will make more than you need, you can save the extra mix in the pantry.

 - When the filets are brought to room temperature, rub the spice mixture generously onto each piece.

 - Grill over medium heat to desired doneness (again, PLEASE do not over cook, it will taste best with a pink center-- medium rare is what I like best).